pagekit/docs/quickstart.md

 ## Installation

-First of all, extract the downloaded archive and copy the contained folders and files to your webserver directory.
+Extract the downloaded archive and copy the contained folders and files to your webserver directory.

 Open your browser and go to the Pagekit URL on your webserver, e.g. `http://example.com/pagekit`.
 This will take you to the start screen of the installation.